heidiEC/mcp-security/CONTRIBUTING.md

 ## Questions?

-If you have questions about the contribution process, please open an issue or contact the maintainers.
+If you have questions about the contribution process, please open an issue or contact the maintainers.%